 If you've been growing luffa gourds in your garden, you might be wondering how they compare to the more familiar zucchini when it comes to cooking.
 Both belong to the gourd family and share some similarities, but there are key differences that affect how you use them in the kitchen.

-This comprehensive guide will help you understand when and how to substitute luffa for zucchini, explore their taste and texture differences, and discover which cooking methods work best for each vegetable.
+This comprehensive guide will help you understand when and how to substitute in recipes, explore their taste and texture differences, and discover which cooking methods work best for each vegetable.
+For more details on cooking both vegetables, see our complete guide.

 Luffa vs Zucchini: Key Differences